 - These Care Plans are discussed with all staff who are directly involved with the pupil.

-- Staff receive Epipen training delivered by the school nurse.
+- If an Epipen is required training will be delivered by the school nursing team.

 - All staff have basic First Aid training.

 Who are the other people providing services to children with SEN at St Mary’s?

 As a school we work closely with outside agencies who offer support and advice on Special Educational Needs.
 We have access to Educational Psychologists, Speech and Language Therapists, Occupational Therapists, County Inclusive Support Service (CISS) who support children with Autistic Spectrum Disorder and/or children with behavioural needs, Dyslexia Outreach Service, Child and Mental Health Services and Social Services.

 Within the school we have a TA trained in emotional well being, as well as two who have Speech and Language Training.
 We also have two teachers trained in the theory and practice of nurture groups.